You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 Business Valuation

 A buy-sell agreement should define how the business will be valued.
-Some small business owners choose a pre-determined amount (e.g. $2 or $5 million), while others prefer using a specific formula (e.g. six times pre-tax earnings) or hire a business valuation expert.
-If you and your business partners agree to a pre-determined amount, do not forget to review this figure annually, since a company’s value can change over time.
+Some small business owners choose a pre-determined amount (e.g., $2 or $5 million), while others prefer to use a specific formula (e.g., six times pre-tax earnings) or hire a business valuation expert.
+If you and your business partners agree to a pre-determined amount, do not forget to review this figure annually since a company’s value can change over time.

 Funding strategy

 A buy-sell agreement must outline how any sale of ownership will be funded.
-Would the company or the business owners use the insurance proceeds to buy the business interest of a deceased partner?
-Or would they use cash, or take out a loan to fund the buy-sell agreement?
-Over how many years do they want to fund the insurance policy (5 years, 10 years, or more)?
+The company or the business owners could use the insurance proceeds to buy the business interest.
+For example, the company or owners may use the payout from:

 Pros | Cons |